|

 This is a large and developing site devoted to Staffordshire's history (i.e.

 pre-1888 boundaries).
-It is not only an important reference and information resource for researchers,
+It is an important reference and information

 groups throughout the old historic county and to publicise their activities, meetings